VolkovLabs/volkovlabs.io/docs/volkovlabs-form-panel/index.md

 We love to hear from users, developers, and the whole community interested in this plugin.
 These are various ways to get in touch with us:

 - Ask a question, request a new feature, and file a bug with [GitHub issues](https://github.com/volkovlabs/volkovlabs-form-panel/issues/new/choose).
+- Sponsor our open-source plugins for Grafana with [GitHub Sponsor](https://github.com/sponsors/VolkovLabs).
 - Star the repository to show your support.

 ## License